markus-brln/learning-notes/articles/2024HowToWriteGoodDocumentation.md

 The system with the 4 documentation types can be retro-fitted to existing documentation technology and structure.
 It just helps make a distinction between kinds of documentation, for example when how-to guides are mixed with explanations which I've seen a lot.
+I doesn't mean that you have to restructure existing documentation.

-## How we interpret the 4 types of documentation
+## How I interpret the 4 types of documentation

 - **Tutorials** are step-by-step guides to help users learn a new skill or tool without a specific application.
 No prior knowledge is assumed.
 We usually do assume our colleagues to be knowledgeable/for them to follow tutorials by